uAckerman/WebInspectra-Application-Security-Code-Inspector/README.md

 The **SQLInjectionCheck** module is designed to test whether a web application login functionality is vulnerable to SQL Injection.
 - In the first step, the module attempts the attack by sending a crafted payload (admin' --) to the login endpoint using an HTTP POST request.
 This payload is commonly used to manipulate SQL queries and attempt to bypass authentication by commenting out the rest of the query.
+- In the second step, the module tests the response from the server.
+It checks whether the response contains the message “Login Successful.”
+If this message appears, it indicates that the SQL Injection attempt may have successfully bypassed the login mechanism, marking the system as VULNERABLE.
+If the login is not bypassed, the result is marked as SAFE.
+If any exception occurs during the request, the module returns an ERROR status along with the error details.